— 5 —

 Notes

 Blum and Hardt4 study holdout reuse in the context of machine learning benchmarks.
 The key observation they make is that ranking is different from evaluation: If the goal is to identify the best model from a sequence of model evaluations, a variant of the holdout method supports an exponential number of queries.
-We will return to this result in a later chapter.
+We will return to this result in Chapter 8.
 In the same paper, they also point out how the basic holdout method fails in the adaptive setting due to overfitting via ensembling.
-Hardt provided a proof of this proposition in a subsequent paper.5 Dwork et al.6 gave a similar argument for how adaptively fitting a linear model can lead to the same deviation between risk and empirical risk.
-Feldman, Frostig, and Hardt further develop the connection between boosting and overfitting.7
+Hardt provided a proof of this proposition in a subsequent paper.5 Dwork et al. gave a similar argument for how adaptively fitting a linear model can lead to the same deviation between risk and empirical risk.6 Feldman, Frostig, and Hardt further develop the connection between boosting and overfitting.7

-Freedman described the problem with p-values after selection in a short 1983 paper.8 Freedman neither called it a paradox, nor did he believe that the observation was new.
+Freedman described the problem with p-values after selection in a short 1983 paper.9 Freedman neither called it a paradox, nor did he believe that the observation was new.
 Nevertheless, his note has been quite influential.
-There’s now much work on this problem in statistics under the name post-selection inference9 or inference after selection10.
-Hastie, Tibshirani, and Friedman discuss a variant of Freedman’s paradox in the context of cross validation in Chapter 7.10.2 of their book.11
+There’s now much work on this problem in statistics under the name post-selection inference10 or inference after selection.11 Hastie, Tibshirani, and Friedman discuss a variant of Freedman’s paradox in the context of cross validation in Chapter 7.10.2 of their book.12

 While adaptivity brings theoretical challenges, many recognize the need for permitting adaptivity in statistical analysis.
-In particular, John Tukey and and George Box both advocated for allowing incremental progress in data analysis.12 See also the argument by Gelman and Loken13 that we’ll return to in the next chapter.
+In particular, John Tukey and and George Box both advocated for allowing incremental progress in data analysis.13 See also the argument by Gelman and Loken14 that we’ll return to in the next chapter.

 References